andrzejsliwa/.bash/README.md

 ## saving changes

-Every time you will change file, changes will be commited, and config files reloaded
+Every time when you will change file, changes will be commited, and config files reloaded